-- 1.4 Part 1 of this SHTM discusses the three European Union Directives on the manufacture and supply of medical devices, active implantable medical devices and in-vitro diagnostic medical devices, which are being implemented in the UK in stages from 1993 onwards.
-The Directives do not cover sterilization of medicinal products, as this is governed by other legislation (see Part 1). - 1.5 To support the Directives, the European Committee for Standardisation (Comité Européen de Normalisation, CEN) has prepared draft European Standards on operational procedures for different methods of sterilization of medical devices.
+- 1.4 Part 1 of this SHTM discusses the three European Union Directives on the manufacture and supply of medical devices, active implantable medical devices and in-vitro diagnostic medical devices, which were implemented in the UK in stages from 1993 onwards.
+The Directives do not cover sterilization of medicinal products, as this is governed by other legislation (see Part 1). - 1.5 To support the Directives, the European Committee for Standardisation (Comité Européen de Normalisation, CEN) prepared draft European Standards on operational procedures for different methods of sterilization of medical devices.
 Compliance with the relevant standard is considered to be a legal presumption of compliance with the sterilization requirements of the Directive it supports.
-The standards require that persons responsible for sterilization operate a quality system and that part of that system is validation and routine testing of the process. - 1.6 The following European Standards on the validation and routine control of sterilization processes are relevant to this part of SHTM 2010: - a.
-EN 550 covers ethylene oxide sterilization; - EN 554 covers all "moist heat" sterilization.
+The standards require that persons responsible for sterilization operate a quality system and that part of that system is validation and routine testing of the process. - 1.6 The following Standards on the validation and routine control of sterilization processes are relevant to this part of SHTM 2010: - a.
+BS EN 550 covers ethylene oxide sterilization; - b.
+BS EN 554 covers all "moist heat" sterilization.
 This includes porous load and fluid sterilizers (except where used for medicinal products), and sterilizers for unwrapped instruments and utensils;

 - c.
-EN 556 sets out the requirements for medical devices to be labelled "sterile". - 1.7 There are no European Standards, as yet, on the use of dry-heat sterilizers, low-temperature steam disinfectors, low-temperature steam and formaldehyde sterilizers or laboratory sterilizers.
-A complete list of European Standards specific to sterilization is given in the Reference section. - 1.8 This edition of SHTM 2010 has been written while the new standards are in the course of development.
-While the guidance given here is designed to be broadly consistent with the emerging standards, SHTM 2010 should not be regarded as a substitute for the standards themselves when ascertaining compliance with EU Directives or the UK Regulations that implement them.
+BS EN 556 sets out the requirements for medical devices to be labelled "sterile". - 1.7 While the guidance given here is designed to be broadly consistent with the standards, SHTM 2010 should not be regarded as a substitute for the standards themselves when ascertaining compliance with EU Directives or the UK Regulations that implement them.